Thomas Worcester

-Thomas Worcester is an American academic and university administrator.
-He served on the faculty of College of the Holy Cross and is the 11th President of Regis College, Toronto.
+Thomas Worcester is an American historian.
+He was a professor of history at the College of the Holy Cross from 1994 to 2018 and the 11th president of Regis College, Toronto, from 2017 to 2022.

 Biography

 Worcester was born and raised in Burlington, Vermont.
-He received his B.A. from Columbia University in 1977 and received his master's degree from Harvard Divinity School and the Weston School of Theology.
-He also obtained a Ph.D. from the University of Cambridge.
-He entered the Society of Jesus in 1983 and was ordained to the priesthood in 1991.
+He graduated from Columbia University with a B.A., magna cum laude, in French and philology in 1977.
+He then earned an M.T.S. in historical theology from Harvard Divinity School in 1980, a licencié in philosophy with high honors from the Facultés Loyola Paris in 1987, an S.T.L. with distinction in church history from the Weston School of Theology in 1990, and his Ph.D. in French history from the University of Cambridge in 1994 under Peter Burke.
+He had entered the Society of Jesus in 1983 and was ordained to the priesthood in 1991.